-5.5.1 The Panel will be constituted by the selection of individual members by the LMA.

-- 5.5.2 At the last meeting of the year, the LMA will decide in consultation with the Panel and practitioners in the relevant sector how many places will exist on the Panel the following year. - 5.5.3 Each year, 2 members of the Panel shall retire, being the longest serving, but will be eligible for re-selection. - 5.5.4 The criteria for selection shall be as follows: - Broad experience of the sector - Recognised authority among practitioners in the sector - Ability to represent practitioners' interests to external bodies - Reputation for fairness and integrity - Technical knowledge
+- 5.5.1 The Panel will be constituted by the selection of individual Members by the LMA Executive in consultation with practitioners in the relevant sector. - 5.5.2 The criteria for selection shall be as follows: - Broad experience of the sector - Recognised authority among practitioners in the sector - Ability to represent practitioners' interests to external bodies - Reputation for fairness and integrity - Technical knowledge - 5.5.3 In the event that a vacancy arises on the Panel a replacement Member will be appointed in accordance with the Membership selection criteria.
+The Panel may choose to either do this immediately the vacancy becomes available, or at the next review of Membership.